andrewcooke/choochoo/docs/rtree.md

 In the final API, MBRs are never visible to the caller.

+**IMPORTANT** - if you are using this for approximate retrieval don't forget to st `default_match` in the constructor.
+The default is for *exact* matching.

 ## Split Algorithm

 All three algorithms from the paper are implemented.
 As can be seen